MTR7/resume-web/README.md

+# Resume Template

+This was created because I liked Tim Bakers' [resume template](https://github.com/tbakerx/react-resume-template), but I did not like how it used other jquery components and such.
+I wanted to build a react only website.

+# React Default README Stuff

+This will eventually be removed....

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>